libmapper/libmapper/doc/how_to_compile_and_run.md

 [cmake]: https://cmake.org/download/

 Zlib is required as well, which you can pick up [from nuget][zlib].
+You can use the Visual Studio Tools->NuGet Package Manager Console to install it easily.

 [zlib]: https://www.nuget.org/packages/zlib-msvc14-x64/